Azure/iotedge-lorawan-starterkit/docs/adr/006_cups.md

 In order to keep the starter kit simple, the same set of server and client credentials are to be used for both CUPS and LNS protocol endpoints.

+For the same simplicity reason, credential bundles are going to be stored in an Azure Storage Account.

 ### Authentication to CUPS endpoint

 The CUPS endpoint should support mutual TLS authentication between client (basic station) and server (network server IoT Edge module).